 This is not a complete list.
 We value diverse perspectives in our programs and encourage students from other majors and professions.

-Students register for the following summer course number listed below for a total of 4 points:
+Students register for the following summer course number listed below for a total of 4 credits:

 Offered through the Department of Nutrition and Food Studies.